-1) The nursery staff will work in partnership with parents/carers to settle the child into the nursery environment.

-2) When the nursery accepts a child, arrangements will be made for a series of transition visits so that the child can familiarise him/herself with the nursery.

-3) During the first few visits, parents/carers will stay with the child for sufficient time so that the child feels settled and the parent/carer feels comfortable about leaving her or him.

-4) For the first few sessions parents/carers may collect the child early if they so wish.

-5) No child will be taken on an outing from the nursery until he or she is completely settled.
+- 1) The nursery staff will work in partnership with parents/carers to settle the child into the nursery environment. - 2) When the nursery accepts a child, arrangements will be made for a series of transition visits so that the child can familiarise him/herself with the nursery. - 3) During the first few visits, parents/carers will stay with the child for sufficient time (following COVID guidelines of wearing a mask) so that the child feels settled and the parent/carer feels comfortable about leaving her or him. - 4) For the first few sessions parents/carers may collect the child early if they so wish. - 5) No child will be taken on an outing from the nursery until he or she is completely settled.